derat/soundalike/README.md

 ```

 Add `-compare-interval 100` to instruct `-compare` to print a score after
-comparing every 100 fingerprint values instead of printing an overall score
+comparing every 100 value pairs within the two fingerprints instead of printing
+an overall score.
+This can help approximate the point at which differences
-(which can help determine where differences between two songs occur):
+between two songs occur:

 ```
 % soundalike -compare -compare-interval 100 instrumental.mp3 vocals.mp3